minagawah/cra-ts-emotion-tailwind-solution/README.md

 1. Using PostCSS plugin
 2. Using babel-plugin-macros

-They don't differ much,
+They don't differ much
 and I will explain how you setup for both.
 Assuming that you do not wish to eject your app, you need [customize-cra](https://github.com/arackaf/customize-cra) (which is the extension of